 A typical Very Light Jet, such as a Cessna Citation Mustang or Embraer Phenom 100EV, will produce around 1 tonne of carbon dioxide per flight hour.
 A Very Light Jet can usually carry up to four passengers.

-This, therefore, works out to 0.25 tonnes of carbon emissions per passenger per hour.
-However, if we include the pilots in this, it comes to around 0.16 tonnes of carbon emissions per person per flight hour to fly on a Very Light Jet.
+This works out to 0.25 tonnes of carbon emissions per passenger per hour.
+However, if we include the pilots in this, it amounts to around 0.16 tonnes of carbon emissions per person per flight hour to fly on a Very Light Jet.

 A modern light jet, such as an Embraer Phenom 300E or Cessna Citation CJ3+, will produce around 2 tonnes of carbon emissions per flight hour.
 These aircraft can typically carry up to six passengers in comfort.

 As a result, these aircraft will produce around 0.33 tonnes of carbon emissions per passenger per hour.
 Once again, if we include the pilots, this figure drops to 0.25 tonnes of carbon emissions per person per hour.